 4. Matte Lipstick Topped With Gloss Is Magic

-Suffice to say my mom and I both love lipstick and feel 100% incomplete without a pop of color on our lips.
+It almost goes without saying that my mom and I both love lipstick and feel 100% incomplete without a pop of color on our lips.
 That said, we both run into some common issues when it comes to the formulation and daily wear and tear.
 It's nearly impossible for me to find formulas that won't suck the hydration out of my lips in two seconds' time, and my mom has major issues with feathering and migrating color (as many older women with some lip lines do) and my same issue with moisture.
 But, of course, she has a miraculous solve.

 "Honestly, the formula of lipstick you choose makes a huge difference.
 But here’s the conundrum: Matte lipstick doesn’t migrate into our lip lines as easily as a more luminous formula might, but matte lipsticks can also dry out our lips.
 Plus, since they are flat and don’t reflect light, they can make us look older and more severe.